 In this article:

-But this is not to say that your mouth should be completely devoid of bacteria.
-As nature would have it, your oral cavity has its own microbiome consisting of good and bad bacteria that live in harmony with each other.
+Your oral cavity has its own microbiome consisting of good and bad bacteria that live in harmony with each other.

 Negligence in oral hygiene can be the source of various ailments that can affect not just your oral health but also your overall health.

 Bad breath, also called halitosis, results from the buildup of calculus, which is calcified dental plaque.
 These hard calculus deposits hold bacteria, which produce bad breath and cause gum disease over time.

 Tooth decay is the erosion of the hard outer layer of the teeth called “enamel.”
 Tooth enamel is constantly covered with a sticky biofilm of bacteria called plaque, which is repeatedly washed away by the saliva formed in your mouth.

 When you consume something with sugar in it, the plaque bacteria react with the sugars to release acid.
 This acid sticks to the enamel due to the adhesive nature of plaque and slowly demineralizes the dental structure over time.

 The result is cavities and tooth caries, which can be serious and painful and require expensive dental procedures to be fixed.

 Brushing your teeth twice a day, along with flossing, is the bare minimum for any oral care routine.
 However, these tools may fail to reach every corner of the mouth.